scverse/anndata/docs/tutorials/pytorch-dataset.md

 ## Data Transformations

-The `transform` parameter accepts any callable that takes a {class}`torch.Tensor` and returns a {class}`torch.Tensor`.
-This follows standard PyTorch Dataset conventions for data preprocessing and augmentation.
+The `transform` parameter accepts only Transform class instances that inherit from {class}`~anndata.experimental.pytorch.Transform`.
+This unified API ensures all transforms work seamlessly with multiprocessing by design.

-For better multiprocessing compatibility, you can use the built-in Transform classes that avoid pickling issues with lambda functions and closures.
+All transforms must inherit from the Transform base class and implement the `__call__` method.

-### Using Transform Classes (Recommended for Multiprocessing)
+### Creating Custom Transform Classes

 Create your own Transform classes that are serializable and work seamlessly with multiprocessing: